[View Printable Version]

 Provides technical guidance and assistance to subordinates.

-Develops, conducts and reviews test plans to provide quality assurance of new releases of ERP and other Enterprise related software.
+Develops, conducts and reviews test plans to provide quality assurance of new releases of software.

-Develops and coordinates Enterprise system configuration and administration including creating user accounts; assigning privileges, permissions, and access control roses; and periodic backup and system setup.
+Develops and coordinates system configuration and administration including creating user accounts; assigning privileges, permissions, and access control roles; and periodic backup and system setup.

-Troubleshoots with application software vendors for user/system problem resolution.
+Troubleshoots with software vendors for user/system problem resolution.

 Meets with department heads, managers, supervisors, vendors, and others, to solicit cooperation and resolve problems.